servicepartnerone/soniq-cloud-development-challenge/readme.md

 1. Use GraphQL instead of REST

-2. Design an makro service architecture diagram
+2. Design an macro service architecture diagram

 3. Implement a queue mechanism for asyncronous processing of messages (S3 Object Triggers)